zecure/blog.zecure.org/content/post/alarm.md

     target_dir /var/lib/motion/images
     on_picture_save curl -F "alarm[file]=@%f" -u alarm:password https://example.org/upload

-This tool will automically record images if it detects motion.
+This tool will automatically record images if it detects motion.
 Every time this happens `curl` gets called and it uploads the image to our server.
 Make sure to replace the credentials and server address for `on_picture_save`.
 You might want to change other parameters as well in case you are not happy with the results of `motion`.

 Finally, create the file `/usr/bin/alarm_status`, make it executable, and run it every minute with cron.